-1. Main stem Klamath River from Lakeview Road bridge near Iron Gate to the Highway 96 bridge at Weitchpec is 17 percent of the in-river sport quota;

-2. Main stem Klamath River downstream of the Highway 96 bridge at Weitchpec to the mouth of the Pacific Ocean is 50 percent of the in-river sport quota;

-The spit area (within 100 yards of the channel through the sand spit formed at the Klamath River mouth) closes to all fishing after 15 percent of the total Klamath River Basin quota has been taken downstream of the Highway 101 bridge.

-3. Main stem Trinity River downstream of the Old Lewiston Bridge to the Highway 299 West bridge at Cedar Flat is 16.5 percent of the in-river sport quota; and

-4. Main stem Trinity River downstream of the Denny Road bridge at Hawkins Bar to the confluence with the Klamath River is 16.5 percent of the in-river sport fishery quota.
+- 1. Main stem Klamath River from the California-Oregon border to the Highway 96 bridge at Weitchpec -- 17 percent of the in-river sport quota; - 2.
+Main stem Klamath River downstream of the Highway 96 bridge at Weitchpec to the mouth of the Pacific Ocean -- 50 percent of the in-river sport quota; - The spit area (within 100 yards of the channel through the sand spit formed at the Klamath River mouth) closes to all fishing after 15 percent of the total Klamath River Basin quota has been taken downstream of the Highway 101 bridge. - 3.
+Main stem Trinity River downstream of the Old Lewiston Bridge to the Highway 299 West bridge at Cedar Flat -- 16.5 percent of the in-river sport quota; and - 4.
+Main stem Trinity River downstream of the Denny Road bridge at Hawkins Bar to the confluence with the Klamath River -- 16.5 percent of the in-river sport fishery quota.

-These geographic areas are based upon the historical distribution of angler effort to ensure equitable harvest of adult KRFC in the Klamath River and Trinity River (landmarks have been updated to reflect the removal of Iron Gate Dam).
+These geographic areas are based upon the historical distribution of angler effort to ensure equitable harvest of adult KRFC in the Klamath River and Trinity River.
 The subquota system requires the Department to monitor or assess angler harvest of adult KRFC in each geographic area.
 All areas are monitored on a real time basis, except for the Klamath River upstream of Weitchpec and in the Trinity River.
 Due to funding and personnel reductions, the Department does not currently conduct real time harvest monitoring in the Klamath River upstream of the Weitchpec and in the Trinity River.

-The Department has developed Harvest Predictor Models (HPM), which incorporate historic creel survey data from the Klamath River downstream of the Lakeview Road bridge near Iron Gate to the confluence with the Pacific Ocean, and the Trinity River downstream of Lewiston Dam to the confluence with the Klamath River.
+The Department has developed Harvest Predictor Models (HPM), which incorporate historic creel survey data from the Klamath River downstream of Iron Gate Dam to the confluence with the Pacific Ocean, and the Trinity River downstream of Lewiston Dam to the confluence with the Klamath River.
 Each HPM is driven by the positive relationship between KRFC harvested in the respective lower and upper subquota areas of the Klamath River and the Trinity River.
 The HPMs will be used by the Department to implement fishing closures to ensure that anglers do not exceed established subquota targets.
 Using this method, the upper Klamath River subquota area generally closes between 28-30 days after the lower Klamath River subquota is reached.
 Similarly, the upper Trinity River subquota area generally closes 45 days after the lower Klamath River subquota has been met.
 The Department also takes into consideration several other factors when implementing closure dates for subquota areas, including angler effort, KRFC run timing, weir counts, and ongoing recreational creel surveys performed by the Hoopa Valley Tribe in the lower Trinity River below Willow Creek.